armory/docs-cdaas/content/en/reference/deployment/config-file/deploy-config.md

 >The minimum timeout you can specify is 60 seconds (1 minute).

-- `keepDeploymentObject`: (Optional; Default: `false`) By default, Armory CD-as-a-Service deploys and manages `ReplicaSet`s even when the client-requested resource is a Kubernetes `Deployment`.
-When this flag is set to `true`, CD-as-a-Service will keep `Deployment` objects between deployment executions.
+- `keepDeploymentObject`: (Optional; Default: `false`) By default, Armory CD-as-a-Service deploys and manages ReplicaSets even when the client-requested resource is a Kubernetes Deployment.
+When this flag is set to `true`, CD-as-a-Service keeps Deployment objects between deployment executions.